rubensousa/RaiflatButton/README.md

 ## Build

-I'll upload it to jcenter in the next couple of days.
-For now, you can just test the sample.
+For now, you can just test the sample or import the library locally.
+I'll add jcenter later.

 ## How to